plgd-dev/doc/content/en/device-provisioning-service/client-library.md

 /**
  * @brief Restart DPS manager to provision device by given server.
  *
- * Setup context, handlers, dps endpoint and start dps manager.
+ * A convenience function equivalent to calling plgd_dps_manager_stop and plgd_dps_manager_start.
  *
  * @param ctx dps context (cannot be NULL)
- * @param endpoint endpoint of the provisioning server (cannot be NULL)
  * @return 0 on success
  * @return -1 on failure
+ *
+ * @see plgd_dps_manager_start
+ * @see plgd_dps_manager_stop
  */
 int plgd_dps_manager_restart(plgd_dps_context_t *ctx);

 /**
- * @brief Clean-up of DPS provisioning and stopping of DPS manager on factory reset.
+ * @brief Clean-up of DPS provisioning on factory reset.
  *
+ * The function must be called from the factory reset handler to clean-up data that has been invalidated by a factory
+ * reset.
+ * The clean-up includes:
+ *   - stopping of DPS provisioning and resetting the provisioning status
+ *   - disconnecting from DPS endpoint and resetting the endpoint address
+ *   - resetting data in storage and committing the empty data to storage files
+ *   - removing identifiers of identity certificates that have been deleted by factory reset *
  * @param ctx dps context (cannot be NULL)
  * @return 0 on success